logicmonitor/lm-powershell-module/Documentation/New-LMAccessGroup.md

 ## INPUTS

+### None.
+You cannot pipe objects to this command.
 ## OUTPUTS

+### Returns LogicMonitor.AccessGroup object.
 ## NOTES
-For this function to work, you need to be logged in and have valid API credentials.
-Use the Connect-LMAccount function to log in before running any commands.
+You must run Connect-LMAccount before running this command.

 ## RELATED LINKS